 Transport A Sustainable Transport Strategy is being prepared.
 Education There are currently 4 state primary schools within the Radlett area (including a separate infants and junior school on different sites) serving approximately 150 students per year.
 The level of growth proposed requires the provision of one new two-form entry primary school North of Watford Road and a potential future expansion of the existing Newberries Primary School by 1 form of entry.
 Hertfordshire County Council, as Education Authority, has advised that the level of growth is not sufficient to warrant a new secondary school in this location.
 Radlett forms part of a wider planning area which also includes Bushey, and to lesser degree St Albans and Borehamwood.
-The accessibility, availability and provision of new secondary school within the Radlett.
+The accessibility, availability and provision of new secondary education facilities at these locations means that there is insufficient demand for a state funded secondary school within the Radlett.
 Radlett's education provision is also supplemented by a number of local independent schools.
 Health The Red House Group is the main health care provider in the area with the Red House in Radlett and smaller satellite surgeries in Shenley (Gateways Surgery) and Park Street, St Albans (Park Street Surgery).
 Current analysis conducted by the CCG shows that the Red House Group has capacity to meet future demands arising from the Local Plan.
 However, given the potential level of development occurring across the wider catchment area (Radlett, Shenley, and Park Street) a reserve site for a larger GP surgery has been identified.
 Demand for a new facility will be kept under review with consideration being given to the level of need generated towards the end of the plan period and any additional demand arising from development within St Albans district.